Asabeneh/30-Days-Of-Python/22_Day_Web_scraping/22_web_scraping.md

 If you run this code, you can see that the extraction is half done.
 You can continue doing it because it is part of exercise 1.
 For reference check the [beautifulsoup documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#quick-start)

-🌕 You are so special, you are progressing everyday.You are left with only eight days to your way to greatness.
-Now do some exercises for your brain and for your muscle.
+🌕 You are so special, you are progressing everyday.
+You are left with only eight days to your way to greatness.
+Now do some exercises for your brain and muscles.

 ## 💻 Exercises: Day 22

+1. Scrape the following website and store the data as json file(url = 'http://www.bu.edu/president/boston-university-facts-stats/').
-1. Extract the table in this url (http://mlr.cs.umass.edu/ml/datasets.html) and change it to a json file
+1. Extract the table in this url (https://archive.ics.uci.edu/ml/datasets.php) and change it to a json file
-2. Scrape the presidents table and store the data as json(https://en.wikipedia.org/wiki/List_of_presidents_of_the_United_States)
+2. Scrape the presidents table and store the data as json(https://en.wikipedia.org/wiki/List_of_presidents_of_the_United_States).
+The table is not very structured and the scrapping may take very long time.

 🎉 CONGRATULATIONS ! 🎉